-The Railway Street Heritage Conservation Area is of aesthetic significance for its ability to demonstrate the evolutionary patterns of development in the Marrickville area including Federation cottages and Victorian Italianate villas.
+The Railway Street Heritage Conservation Area is of aesthetic significance for its ability to demonstrate the evolutionary patterns of development in the area including Federation cottages and Victorian Italianate villas.
 The diversity of buildings are of a high quality but individual architectural approaches built within a relatively short period demonstrates the range of housing options available to property owners who had the resources to build a bespoke home.
-This contrasts with the speculative nature of most of the development within the Marrickville Local Government Area.
+This contrasts with the speculative nature of most of the development within the area.